 Appearance

 Counter-depth refrigerators are available in all fridge styles, including French door, side-by-side, bottom-freezer, top-freezer and mini-fridge configurations.
-Some counter-depth refrigerators come with panels that you can match to your cabinets, which adds a high-design touch to your kitchen.
+Some counter-depth refrigerators come with panels that match your cabinets, which adds a seamless, high-design aesthetic.

 Price